DJ Logo Ideas:

 What colors should I use for my DJ logo?

 For a modern look, go with simple colors, using shades of one tone in the icon complemented by solid black or white text.
 Use a splash of color to give your monochromatic logo an upbeat personality and flare.
 Primary colors are bright and bold, and complementary color pairings like red and green or blue and yellow can add energy to your logo.

 What are the best fonts for a DJ logo?

 Typefaces like Hind Madurai, Changa, and Nico Moji are slick and modern options for an electronic music DJ.
 Old-school rock and roll DJs are more suited to classic typefaces like Overpass, Pridi, and Montserrat.
-Add some playfulness into your typeface by going with a daring font like Monoton to bring a real wow-factor to your logo.
+Add some playfulness into your business name by going with a daring typeface like Monoton to bring a real wow-factor to your logo.